Photon Vault

 Photon Vault is built with a post-quantum-ready key management model designed for long-lived encrypted storage.
 Public-key operations used for protected access flows are built around modern post-quantum cryptography, while file data remains protected with strong client-side authenticated encryption.

-For users, that means Vault is designed not only for today's security requirements, but also for long-term protection of sensitive data.
+For users, that means Vault is designed not only for today's security requirements, but also for long-term protection of the files they keep every day.

 Secure collaboration

-Teams can work together inside shared vaults without exposing file contents to the server.
-Authorized members access vault contents through their own approved clients.
+Teams can work together inside a shared Vault without exposing file contents to the server or opening unrelated personal, client, or project Vaults.
+Authorized members access Vault contents through their own approved clients.

 Scoped sharing

-Share links can be limited to the specific files or folders being shared and can be protected with options such as expiration, revocation, and usage limits.
+Share links can be limited to specific files or folders inside a Vault and protected with options such as expiration, revocation, and usage limits without changing the boundary around your other Vaults.

-Vault owners can receive files from external users without giving them access to existing vault contents.
+Vault owners can receive files from external users into the right Vault without giving them access to existing contents.
 This is useful for client submissions, evidence collection, intake flows, and secure document requests.

 Versioning